 - Set Server-To-Server speed to Fast under the General Settings tab unless you are on a shared host or experience a large number of uncoded locations during import.

 - Set the PHP Time Limit to 0 (unlimited) under the General Settings tab.
 For hosting providers that allow your web apps to change this, the unlimited value will let the import run to completion.

-Keep in mind Google limits you to 2500 latitude/longitude (geocoding) lookups per 24 hours per server IP address.
+Keep in mind Google limits you and now CHARGES as a query towards usage on your account for latitude/longitude (geocoding) lookups.
 If you are on a shared host you share that limit with all other sites on that host.